biomejs/biome/crates/biome_parser/CONTRIBUTING.md

    Add this legend to the `.ungram` file.

   ```
-  // This grammar specifies the structure of Rust's concrete syntax tree.
+  // This grammar specifies the structure of [LANGUAGE]'s concrete syntax tree.
   // It does not specify parsing rules (ambiguities, precedence, etc are out of scope).
   // Tokens are processed -- contextual keywords are recognised, compound operators glued.
   //